The role of antibody-mediated immunity in shaping the seasonality of respiratory viruses: Model dynamics

 We now examine the effect of varying the effective antibody decay rate $r$.
 For the range of effective antibody decay rates explored ($0<r\leq 0.05 \;\text{days}^{-1}$), we observe a variety of dynamical outcomes (Figure \ref{figure-bifurcation}A).
 For high values of decay rate (e.g.\ $r = 0.03$), infection prevalence tends towards a stable fixed point (e.g.\ Figure \ref{figure-bifurcation}D panel \textbf{iii}).
-As the decay rate is reduced, a supercritical Hopf bifurcation occurs (at $r \approx 0.025\;\text{days}^{-1}$), with the fixed point solution becoming unstable and a stable periodic solution emerging (e.g.\ Figure \ref{figure-bifurcation}D panel \textbf{ii}).
-This Hopf bifurcation is evident in a pair of conjugate eigenvalues of the linearised system crossing the imaginary axis (Appendix Figure \ref{figure-supp-eigenvalues}).
-A similar Hopf bifurcation is identified in \textcite{Hethcote1981-gj}, where periodic solutions arise in an SIRS delay-differential equation model.
+As the decay rate is reduced, a Hopf bifurcation occurs (at $r \approx 0.025\;\text{days}^{-1}$), with the fixed point solution becoming unstable and a stable periodic solution emerging (e.g.\ Figure \ref{figure-bifurcation}D panel \textbf{ii}).
+This Hopf bifurcation is evident in a pair of conjugate eigenvalues of the linearised system crossing the imaginary axis (Appendix Figure \ref{figure-supp-eigenvalues}), and a first Lyapunov coefficient of $\alpha \approx -0.356$ indicates that the bifurcation is supercritical.
+A similar Hopf bifurcation is identified in \textcite{Hethcote1981-gj}, where periodic solutions arise in an SIRS delay-differential equation model only where individuals are ``significantly delayed'' in the temporarily immune class.
+It is likely that the periodicity we observe in our model arises via a similar delay process induced by antibody waning.

 As the decay rate is reduced further, a second Hopf bifurcation occurs at $r \approx 0.005\;\text{days}^{-1}$, with the fixed point solution again becoming stable and the pair of conjugate eigenvalues returning to the left hand side of the complex plane (Appendix Figure \ref{figure-supp-eigenvalues}).
-Following this second Hopf bifurcation, the periodic solution produced by the first Hopf bifurcation remains stable, implying the existence of a separatrix which divides the two basins of attraction between the stable periodic solution and the stable fixed point solution.
+Following the second Hopf bifurcation, the periodic solution produced by the first Hopf bifurcation remains stable, implying the existence of an unstable separatrix that divides the two basins of attraction between the stable periodic solution and the stable fixed point solution.
+The first Lyapunov coefficient at this bifurcation is $\alpha \approx 0.357$, indicating it is subcritical.
 We illustrate two trajectories in this regime ($r = 0.003\;\text{days}^{-1}$, Figure \ref{figure-bifurcation}D panel \textbf{i}), one which tends towards the stable periodic solution and one which tends towards the stable fixed point solution.